Cycletouring the

 You could try buying a second-hand bike (The Dutch

-after your trip.
-(Edit: Sneltweewielers.nl in
+your trip.
+(Edit: Sneltweewielers.nl in Utrecht

-Utrecht rents touring bikes, Bike4travel.nl
+rents touring bikes, Bike4travel.nl (Rotterdam)

-(Rotterdam) rents tandems and trailers)
+rents tandems and trailers)

 Holidays